symfony/symfony-docs/components/http_foundation.rst

 Testability
 -----------

 Symfony2 is designed from the ground up with code-testability in mind.
-In order to make your code which utilises session easily testable we provide two separate mock storage mechanisms for both unit testing and functional testing.
+In order to make your code which utilizes session easily testable we provide two separate mock storage mechanisms for both unit testing and functional testing.

 Testing code using real sessions is tricky because PHP's workflow state is global